Promist-Moon/tp/docs/DeveloperGuide.md

 **Use case:** UC-EditLesson
 **Actor:** Tutor

+### **Preconditions**
+- There is an existing student with the specified index.
+- There is an existing lesson with the specified index.

+### **Guarantees:**
+- Lesson details change.
+- If rate is edited, student's amount unpaid will change.
+- If rate is edited, total earned for month and total unpaid will change.
+-
 ### **MSS**
 1. Tutor edits a lesson with the command.
 2. TSMS checks that the student index exists.